arm61/sim_and_scat_paper/README.md

 ## Acknowledgements

-A. R. M. is grateful to the University of Bath and Diamond Light Source for co-funding a studentship (Studentship Number STU0149).
+A. R. M. is grateful to the University of Bath and Diamond Light Source for co-funding a studentship (Studentship No. STU0149).
 B. J. M. acknowledges support from the Royal Society (Grant No. UF130329).

 ## Project Organization